pcengines/pcengines.github.io/_posts/2020-02-29-PC-Engines-Firmware-v4-11-0-4.md

 3. Added **ARM management controller interaction** on apu5.
 4. The **new PC Engines Open Source Firmware Release 4.10 Signing Key** has been enrolled and all coreboot v4.11.0.x versions are signed by this key.
-   See how to verify the image with new key on [asciinema.](https://asciinema.org/a/303584)
+   See how to verify the image with a new key on [asciinema.](https://asciinema.org/a/303584)

 Legacy: